Multiquark clustering in neutron-star matter from color-spin molecular dynamics: DISCUSSION

 Several extensions are therefore important.
-A finer scan of $g_{qK^*}$ and a sensitivity study with respect to $d_{\rm cluster}$ would sharpen the phenomenology.
+Appendix C provides a first sensitivity check with respect to $d_{\rm cluster}$, but a broader threshold scan would further sharpen the phenomenology.
 It will also be necessary to assess whether the many-body treatment should remain confined to the quark-meson sector or be extended to channels such as $Q+B \to B+Q$, where $Q$ denotes a $q$ or $s$ quark~\cite{Rijken2024}, and to confront the resulting force picture with information on baryonic substructure such as the proton pressure distribution~\cite{Burkert2018,Shanahan2019}.
 More broadly, the present implementation still has several limitations: the interactions are not yet fully relativistic, finite-temperature and antiparticle effects are omitted, and explicit antisymmetrization remains to be implemented.
 Future work should address these points, compare with finite-system observables and transport codes such as UrQMD and JAM~\cite{Steinheimer2008, Petersen2008, Akamatsu2018}, and further develop the formalism along the lines discussed in Refs.~\cite{Enyo2005,Enyo2007}.